diempi/docs/docs/src/arns.md

 The ArNS Registry is a list of all the registered names and their associated ANT smart contract addresses.
 Registering a name requires spending IO tokens based upon the name length and purchase type.
 The system shall allow users to either lease a name on a yearly basis (maximum up to 5 years) or purchase that name permanently.

-The registry uses the following key rules, embedded within the SmartWeave Contract:
+The registry uses the following key rules, embedded within the AR.IO smart contract:

 - The genesis prices of names are set within the contract itself; these are the starting conditions.
 - Name prices vary based on name length, purchase type (lease vs buy), lease duration, and the current Demand Factor.
 See the Dynamic Pricing section for more details.
-- Name records in the registry each include a pointer to its Arweave Name Token Smart Contract address, its lease end time, and undername allocation.
+- Name records in the registry each include a pointer to its Arweave Name Token Smart Contract process address, its lease end time, and undername allocation.
 - Anyone with available IO Tokens can extend any name’s active lease.
 - Anyone with available IO Tokens can purchase undername space for any name.
 - When a lease expires, there is a grace period where it can still be extended before anyone else can repurchase the name with a new ANT.